log2timeline/dftimewolf/docs/recipe-list.md

 ## `gcp_logging_gce_ts`

-Loads GCP Cloud Audit Logs for GCE into Timesketch
+Loads all GCE Cloud Audit Logs in a GCP project into Timesketch.

 **Details:**

-Loads GCP Cloud Audit Logs for GCE into Timesketch.
+Loads all GCE Cloud Audit Logs for all instances in a GCP project into Timesketch.
+Some light processing is made to translate the logs into something Timesketch can process.

 Modules: `GCPLogsCollector`, `GCPLoggingTimesketch`, `TimesketchExporter`